cmendible/cmendible.github.io/_posts/2016-11-06-step-by-step-expose-asp-net-core-over-https-with-docker.md

 ## 2. Configure Kestrel to use HTTPS
 ---
 In the <em>Main</em> method I configured Kestrel to use HTTPS.
-Don't worry about the <em>cert.pfx</em> certificate file because it will be created inside the docker container.</p>
+Don't worry about the <em>cert.pfx</em> certificate file because it will be created inside the docker container.

 Note that in line 8 I also configured the application to use port 443.